 Maintain transparent communication – Provide clear and consistent information throughout the rental process.
 Ensure all terms, fees, and conditions are documented and accessible to clients.

-Propertymark is the go-to membership organisation for answers to property related questions.
-Our guides are here to help consumers gain an insight into the expertise they'll receive from Propertymark Protected experts.
+Propertymark is the go-to organisation for answers to property related questions.
+As the leading professional body for the property sector, our members set the standard for the industry and our guides are here to help the general public gain an insight into the expertise they'll receive from Certified and Accredited Propertymark experts.

 Reporting concerns